-(2) The agency or tribe must have the authority to protect, manage, and enhance fish and wildlife populations within the geographic boundaries of the Columbia Basin.

-(B) Member Organizations. -- In order to recognize the needs and authorities of the variety of entities involved in fish and wildlife issues in the Columbia Basin, Authority Membership shall include the following entities upon official execution of this Charter:
+- (A) Eligibility -- The proposed entity must be an agency or tribe with fish and wildlife management responsibilities within the geographic boundaries of the Columbia Basin. - (B) Member Organizations -- In order to recognize the needs and authorities of the variety of entities involved in fish and wildlife issues in the Columbia Basin, Authority Membership shall include the following entities upon official execution of this Charter:

-Burns-Paiute Tribe Coeur d'Alene Tribe Confederated Salish and Kootenai Tribes of the Flathead Reservation Confederated Tribes of the Colville Reservation Confederated Tribes of the Umatilla Indian Reservation Confederated Tribes of the Warm Springs Reservation of Oregon Idaho Department of Fish and Game Kalispel Tribe of Indians Kootenai Tribe of Idaho Montana Department of Fish, Wildlife and Parks National Marine Fisheries Service Nez Perce Tribe of Idaho Oregon Department of Fish and Wildlife Shoshone-Bannock Tribes Shoshone-Paiute Tribes Spokane Tribe of the Spokane Reservation, Washington
+Burns-Paiute Tribe

+Coeur d'Alene Tribe

+Confederated Salish and Kootenai Tribes of the Flathead Reservation

+Confederated Tribes of the Colville Reservation

-U.S. Fish and Wildlife Service Washington Department of Fish and Wildlife Confederated Tribes and Bands of the Yakama Nation
+Confederated Tribes of the Umatilla Indian Reservation

-(C) Tribal Organizations. - For purposes of sections 404(b) and (d) and 501(b)(2), -

-(1) "Columbia River Intertribal Fish Commission" includes the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon the Nez Perce Tribe, and the Confederated Tribes and Bands of the Yakama Nation; and
+Confederated Tribes of the Warm Springs Reservation of Oregon

+Idaho Department of Fish and Game

+Kootenai Tribe of Idaho

+Montana Department of Fish, Wildlife and Parks

+National Marine Fisheries Service

+Nez Perce Tribe

+Oregon Department of Fish and Wildlife

+Shoshone-Bannock Tribes

+Shoshone-Paiute Tribes

+U.S. Fish and Wildlife Service

+Washington Department of Fish and Wildlife

+Confederated Tribes and Bands of the Yakama Nation

-(2) "Upper Columbia River United Tribes" includes the Coeur d'Alene Tribe, the Kalispel Tribe of Indians, the Kootenai Tribe of Idaho, the Confederated Tribes of the Colville Reservation, and the Spokane Tribe of the Spokane Reservation, Washington.
+- (C) Tribal Organizations -- For purposes of Sections 404(B)(2), 404(D)(5) and 501(D)(2), - (1) "Columbia River Intertribal Fish Commission" includes the Confederated Tribes of the Umatilla Indian Reservation, the Confederated Tribes of the Warm Springs Reservation of Oregon the Nez Perce Tribe, and the Confederated Tribes and Bands of the Yakama Nation; and - (2) "Upper Columbia River United Tribes" includes the Coeur d'Alene Tribe, the Kalispel Tribe of Indians, the Kootenai Tribe of Idaho, the Confederated Tribes of the Colville Reservation, and the Spokane Tribe of the Spokane Reservation, Washington.

-(D) Members Representation. - Only state agency directors, federal agency regional directors and chairmen of tribal governing bodies, or duly authorized representatives of such directors or chairmen, may serve on the Authority.
+(D) Members Representation -- Only state agency directors, federal agency regional directors and chairmen of tribal governing bodies, or duly authorized representatives of such directors or chairmen, may serve on the Authority.

-Section 403. - Officers
+Section 403 - Officers

-(A) Selection. -- The officers of the Authority shall be a Chairperson and Vice Chairperson.
+(A) Selection -- The officers of the Authority shall be a Chairperson and Vice Chairperson.
 By October 1 of each year, officers shall be selected from a list of Members.
 Representation shall alternate every other year between state/federal agencies, and Member tribes or designated tribal coordinating bodies.

+(B) Duties --
-(B) Duties. - (A) The Chairperson shall -

-(1) preside at all meetings of the Authority;

-(2) assure that all instructions and statements of the Authority are properly executed;

-(3) supervise the Executive Director;

-(4) sign those contracts or written statements requiring official signature as determined by the Authority; and

-(5) assure distribution of meeting agendas and minutes.

-(6) The Vice Chairperson shall be vested with all the powers and perform all the duties of the Chairperson in the absence or disability of the latter.
+- (1) The Chairperson shall: - (a) preside at all meetings of the Authority; - (b) assure that all instructions and statements of the Authority are properly executed; - (c) supervise the Executive Director; - (d) sign those contracts or written statements requiring official signature as determined by the Authority; and - (e) assure distribution of meeting agendas and minutes. - (2) The Vice Chairperson shall be vested with all the powers and perform all the duties of the Chairperson in the absence or disability of the latter.
 The Vice Chairperson is Chairperson-designate and takes the chair when it is vacant.

-Section 404. -- Rules of Procedure
+Section 404 - Rules of Procedure

-(A) Procedural Guidelines. -
+(A) Procedural Guidelines -

-(1) The Members shall provide overall policy directions, through consensus actions, to the Executive Director, the Members Management Advisory Group and committees.

-(2) The Members shall establish operating guidelines for each committee.

-(3) Members shall retain the right to review and approve yearly committee activities.

-(4) Members shall retain, assign, or recall issues to the appropriate committee as needed.
+- (1) Members shall provide overall policy directions, through consensus actions, to the Executive Director, the Members Advisory Group, and committees. - (2) Members shall establish operating guidelines for each committee. - (3) Members shall retain the right to review and approve yearly committee activities. - (4) Members shall retain, assign, or recall issues to the appropriate committee as needed.

-(B) Members Meetings. --
+(B) Members Meetings --

-(1) The full Authority shall meet no less than once twice annually or as necessary to conduct Authority business.
+(1) The full Authority shall meet no less than twice annually or as necessary to conduct Authority business.